 - Systemic symptoms: these are not unusual in patients with acute corneal disease, particularly headaches, mild nausea and feeling generally run down.

 The cornea in primary care

-- Test the visual acuity of both eyes.
+- Test visual acuity of both eyes.

-- Check for sensation: twist a clean tissue or cotton ball to a tip and lightly touch the centre of the cornea: this should elicit a brisk and immediate response from the patient.
+- Check for sensation: twist a clean tissue or cotton ball to a tip and lightly touch the centre of the cornea.
+This should elicit a brisk and immediate response from the patient.

 - Examine the rest of the globe and its adnexae.
 If the symptoms warrant it, do a full systemic examination.

 Further assessment of the cornea in a specialist unit